Paulowei/Library-Management/README.md

 # Library-Management
 A Backend API for a Library Mangement system  : Created with the Vertx Polygot Framework

--The web app replies on vertx-web ,vertx-core , and vertx-mongo-client  dependencies ;
+- The web app replies on vertx-web ,vertx-core , and vertx-mongo-client  dependencies ;
--Inorder to run the applicaton  ;
+- Inorder to run the applicaton  ;
--Change directory to the base directory of the project ; -Compile the project with the following command ;
+- Change directory to the base directory of the project ;
+- Compile the project with the following command ;
--mvn package ;
+- mvn package ;
--Run the following command ;
+- Run the following command ;
--mvn  package ;
+- mvn  package ;
--To start the server,run the following commands ;
+- To start the server,run the following commands ;
--mvn vertx:initialize
+- mvn vertx:initialize
--mvn vertx:run
+- mvn vertx:run
--mvn  exec:java
+- mvn  exec:java

 -The source files remain in the src/main/java/com/moderneinstein/web/vertx folder ; -Send an API request to any of the following rest endpoints to  make changes to the underlying database ;